 Do I need a nutritionist?

-How severe do my swallowing symptoms need be before I should seek intervention to prevent lung complications?
+How severe do my swallowing symptoms need to be before I should seek intervention to prevent lung complications?

 How will different treatment options affect my quality of life?